White slavery: International campaign against white slavery around 1900

+Advisory Committee on Traffic in Women and Children created the International Convention for the Suppression of the Traffic in Women and Children in 1921.

 White Slave Traffic Act of 1910

-In 1910 the US Congress passed the White Slave Traffic Act (better known as the Mann Act), which made it a felony to transport women across state borders for the purpose of "prostitution or debauchery, or for any other immoral purpose."
+In 1910, the US Congress passed the White Slave Traffic Act (better known as the Mann Act), which made it a felony to transport women across state borders for the purpose of "prostitution or debauchery, or for any other immoral purpose".
 The Act was applied to a wide variety of offences, many of which were consensual in nature.

-White slavery and race/gender
+White slavery and race/gender in the US

 While women were indeed victims of trafficking in the US, the public outcry about white slavery was mostly in response to racial anxieties about interracial contact.
-Local prosecutors in New York were the first to convict a defendant for “white slavery” case using the Mann Act.
+Local prosecutors in New York were the first to convict a defendant for "white slavery" case using the Mann Act.
 In People v.
-Moore, an all-white jury convicted Bella Moore, a mixed race woman from New York, for the “compulsory prostitution” of two white women - Alice Milton and Belle Woods.
+Moore, an all-white jury convicted Bella Moore, a mixed race woman from New York, for the "compulsory prostitution" of two white women, Alice Milton and Belle Woods.
 Another notable court case involved Jack Johnson.
 Using the Mann Act, federal prosecutors convicted Johnson of transporting his white girlfriend across state lines.
 During the first half of the 20th century, authorities disproportionately prosecuted women who were poor and/or racial/ethnic minorities using the Mann Act.